 Can You Run League of Legends on an Integrated Graphics Card?

-We can put this in a different way: are integrated graphics card today as powerful as the specified recommended GPUs released more than a decade ago?
+We can put this differently: are integrated graphics cards today as powerful as the specified recommended GPUs released more than a decade ago?

 |Intel HD 630||2016||1148||iGPU – found on 7th Gen Intel CPUs.|